Database Backup (DBS) allows you to physically back up and restore an ApsaraDB for Redis instance.

 Step 2: Create a backup policy

-The settings of a backup policy contain the backup method, storage method, backup frequency, backup cycle, and backup start time.
-For more information, see Create a backup policy.
+A backup policy in Database Backup (DBS) contains parameters such as the backup method, storage method, backup frequency, backup cycle, and backup start time.
+For more information, see Create a backup policy template.

 Step 3: Back up a database

 - Log on to the DBS console.

 - In the left-side navigation pane, click Data Source.
 On the Data Source page, select a region in the upper-left corner.